jags84/phonegap-airhockey-demo/README.md

 http://phonegap.com/

 IOS Simulator<br>
-You can use xCode Simulator or run the command brew install ios-sim to install it and then run the game<br>
+You can use xCode Simulator or install the Phonegap ios-sim.
+If you are on OS X and have Brew, to install the ios-sim from phonegap run<br>
+	$ brew install ios-sim<br>
 https://github.com/phonegap/ios-sim

 #Running the game